Chronic Pain & Neuropathic Pain Syndromes:

-This syndrome usually develops in an extremity (foot, leg, hand and or arm).
+This syndrome usually develops in an extremity (foot, leg, hand, and or arm).
 It is usually the result of a trauma such as broken bones and can result because of nerve damage.
 Sometimes this syndrome occurs for unknown reasons.
-CRPS can also spread to other parts of the body-it is not well understood why this occurs, but can happen, and causes even more dysfunction, and pain for the individual.
+CRPS can also spread to other parts of the body it is not well understood why this occurs, but can happen, and causes even more dysfunction, and pain for the individual.
 The outcome of this syndrome leaves people in extreme discomfort and pain and usually worsens over time.
-Typical symptoms are burning, stinging and stabbing pains along with sensitivity to touch in the area with obvious temperature changes in the affected extremity.
-There can also be skin changes and color differences along with swelling, weakness and decreased function and mobility.
+Typical symptoms are burning, stinging, and stabbing pains along with sensitivity to touch in the area with obvious temperature changes in the affected extremity.
+There can also be skin changes and color differences along with swelling, weakness, and decreased function and mobility.

-Low-Dose Ketamine Infusions offer promising results for CRPS and can be a viable alternative to most conventional treatments for CRPS patients.
+Low-Dose Anesthetic Infusions offer promising results for CRPS and can be a viable alternative to most conventional treatments for CRPS patients.
 Ketamine works by resetting the central nervous system’s sensitization to pain- which provides safe and effective relief.
 Unlike opiates and large doses of narcotics- which make patients MORE sensitive to pain over time and can have unwanted side effects.

 This chronic pain disorder affects the muscles and tissues in the body- causing widespread symptoms of aching and stiffness along with fatigue.
-Researchers believe that fibromyalgia amplifies the painful sensations by the way the brain processes painful stimulus.
+Researchers believe that fibromyalgia amplifies painful sensations by the way the brain processes painful stimuli.
 The pain can range anywhere from moderate to severe and this condition, while treated successfully with some medications, is still not fully understood by the medical community.

-Low- Dose Ketamine Infusions have been proven effective and safe to reduce chronic pain in Fibromyalgia patients.
+Low-Dose Anesthetic IV Infusions have been proven effective and safe to reduce chronic pain in Fibromyalgia patients.
 Relief is usually progressive and this treatment can allow patients to regain function and the ability to participate in more activities.